hmrc/income-tax-mtd-changelog/README.md

 #### Deprecation of API versions

 The below API versions are deprecated in Sandbox and Production and will no longer accept new subscriptions.
-Existing subscriptions will continue to work.
+Existing subscriptions will continue to work until the APIs are retired.

 - Business Source Adjustable Summary v4.0
 - Property Business v3.0